Updated Jan. 6, 2019

 Like Brown, Newsom has the support of the powerful California Teachers Association, the state’s teachers union.
 Several education advocacy groups also backed his candidacy.
 During the primary, a group of billionaires who favor the expansion of charter schools threw about $25 million in donations to the unsuccessful gubernatorial campaign of Antonio Villaraigosa.

 Newsom largely did not engage in the charged debate over charter schools during his campaign, although he’s said that he supports public, nonprofit charter schools and greater transparency measures there as well.

 Ted Lempert, president of Children Now, an Oakland-based nonpartisan advocacy group, said he believes the big difference between Newsom and Brown will be one of degree and consensus.

 “What makes me optimistic is the Legislature was really pushing early childhood and pushing (Brown) to do things,” said Lempert.
 “Now, if you have a governor who’s already there, and the Legislature has always been there, I’m really optimistic … Obviously he’s not gonna be able to get all of this done in the first year or two, (but) he’s shown the willingness to be bold.”

 Health care: Embrace single payer but maybe settle for less

-Except that is not what he promised the California Nurses Association, the powerful union that then endorsed and enthusiastically campaigned for him.
+Yet Newsom’s sure to take heat from the powerful California Nurses Association if he doesn’t follow through on his promise.
+The powerful union endorsed and enthusiastically campaigned for Newsom based on his commitment to single payer.
 The union says it’s not going to take no for an answer, and plans to insist on meetings with the governor-elect about how to move forward as soon as he takes office.